Simplescraper

 try {

-/* Poll the live DOM until a node matching the selector is present AND visible.
+/* poll the live DOM until a node matching the selector is present AND visible.

 visible: true rejects an element that exists but is display:none or zero-size.

-The default timeout is 30s; 15s is enough for most renders and fails faster. */
+the default timeout is 30s; 15s is enough for most renders and fails faster. */

 await page.waitForSelector(selector, { visible: true, timeout: 15000 })

-/* The element is now in the DOM.
-Read every match in one pass. */
+/* the element is now in the DOM. read every match in one pass. */

 const titles = await page.$$eval(selector, els =>